-William Martin is the award-winning New York Times bestselling author of ten novels, a PBS documentary, book reviews, magazine articles, and a cult-classic horror movie, too.
+William Martin is the award-winning New York Times bestselling author of eleven novels, a PBS documentary, book reviews, magazine articles, and a cult-classic horror movie, too.
 His first Peter Fallon novel, Back Bay, established him as "a master storyteller."
 He has been following the lives of the great and anonymous in American history ever since and has taken readers from the Mayflower in Cape Cod to Ford's Theater in The Lincoln Letter to the South Tower on 9/11 in City of Dreams.
 His latest, Bound for Gold, sweeps readers back to California in the legendary year of 1849 and "solidifies his claim as king of the historical thriller" (Providence Journal).
 He was the 2005 recipient of the prestigious New England Book Award, given to an author "whose body of work stands as a significant contribution to the culture of the region."
 And in 2015, the USS CONSTITUTION Museum gave him the Samuel Eliot Morison Award for "patriotic pride, artful scholarship, and an eclectic interest in the sea and things maritime."
 And in 2018, the Mystery Writers of America (New England Chapter) gave him the Robert B. Parker Award.
 He serves on the boards of many of Boston's historic sites and the Associates of the Boston Public Library.
 He lives near Boston with his wife and has three grown children.

 Here is an interview in Quarterdeck, an online magazine devoted to nautical and historical fiction: